ChahidAbderrazak/academic-website/content/project/AI-for-Medicine/index.md

 title: AI for Medicine
 summary: Nowadays, there is a recent call to build a human-independent intelligence which can assist clinicians during medical diagnosis.
 tags:
-- Deep Learning
+- Artificial Intelligence
-- Feature extraction
+- Feature Extraction
 - Diagnosis
 date: "2018-01-01"